$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Curved DG-pairs and statement of the main results

 \section{Curved DG-pairs and statement of the main results}

-By a graded algebra we intend a unitary graded associative algebra over a fixed field $\K$ of characteristic $0$.
+By a graded algebra, we mean a graded associative algebra with unit over a fixed field $\K$ of characteristic $0$.
 Every graded associative algebra is also a graded Lie algebra, with the bracket given by the graded commutator $[a,b]=ab-(-1)^{|a||b|}ba$.
 For every vector subspace $E\subset A$ we shall denote: by $E^{(k)}$, $k\ge 1$, the linear span of all the products $e_1\cdots e_k$, with $e_i\in E$ for every $i$, and by $EA$ the linear span of all the products $ea$, with $e\in E$ and $a\in A$.